 Relying on only one particular channel to make yourself discoverable to your clients is better than not doing any marketing at all.
 But it’s hugely risky – if that platform fails, so do you.

 One of my most valuable marketing assets is my website.
 It’s my shop front and it’s the only space in which I have complete control over the content and design.
 I’ve put a lot of effort into making it visible so that I can be found and visited.

 I use Weebly as my host.
 But what if the folks at Weebly ran into some horrendous problem and the site was inaccessible for a few days, or even a few weeks?
 It’s unlikely to happen, but even if it did it wouldn’t be catastrophic because I don’t rely solely on my website for work leads.
 It’s simply one tool among several.

 James used to work for a major academic publisher but now he's gone solo and launched his new editorial business.
 He asks a former colleague who works in the journal production department if he can proofread for her.
 She agrees.
 The publisher has a huge journal list and his colleague keeps him busy with as much proofreading as he needs.

 Then double disaster strikes – the press merges with a competitor, and his colleague is made redundant.

 She gets a job for another press, though her new role no longer requires her to hire editorial freelancers.
-James don’t know anyone in the newly merged organization (though rumour has it they’re taking journal proofreading in-house in order to cut costs) and his former colleague can’t take him with her to his new press.
+James doesn't know anyone in the newly merged organization (though rumour has it the press is taking journal proofreading in-house in order to cut costs).
+Plus, his former colleague can’t take him with her to the new press.
 He's scuppered.

 Even if you’ve been able to establish a couple of seemingly stable and lucrative work streams, and you’ve found that one particular marketing platform or tool works well for you, take the time to investigate other channels.